Dullage/SwitchedSonoff/README.md

 ## Recovery and Offline Mode
 There are a couple of scenarios that needed to be worked around:

-**Short-Term Issues** - The ESP8266 can be tricky when trying to detect WiFi disconnections.
+**Short-Term Issues** - The ESP8266 (built into the Sonoff device) can be tricky when trying to detect WiFi disconnections.
 In a lot of cases my device believed it was connected to WiFi and so was trying to connect to the MQTT broker, in fact it had lost it's WiFi conection and so was stuck.

 **Long-Term Issues** - We also want to be able to carry on using our lights without any WiFi / MQTT connection.
 I'm not sure my girlfriend would be happy if a router / Raspberry Pi issue meant no lights :-)

 **Useful for both scenarios:**
-* The switch control continues to operate whilst the ESP is trying to reconnect to either the WiFi or MQTT broker.
+* The switch control continues to operate whilst the Sonoff is trying to reconnect to either the WiFi or MQTT broker.
-* When the ESP is first started it grabs the retained state message for each relay and uses it to recover it's last state. *Note: Recovery won't happen if the ESP is still unable to connect.*
+* When the Sonoff is first started it grabs the retained state message and uses it to recover it's last state. *Note: Recovery won't happen if the Sonoff is still unable to connect.*

 **Useful for short-term issues:**
-* A restart of the ESP is triggered if 2 minutes has elapsed without a connection (see below).
+* A restart of the Sonoff is triggered if 2 minutes has elapsed without a connection (see below).
 This solves most short-term issues.

 **Useful for long-term issues:**
-* The 2 minute restart is not triggered if no connection has been made since the ESP started.
-The ESP then sits in an Offline Mode until a connection is made.
+* The 2 minute restart is not triggered if no connection has been made since the Sonoff started.
+The Sonoff then sits in an Offline Mode until a connection is made.
 This avoids the lights turning off every 2 minutes during a long-term issue.

 ## Home Assistant Examples
 **light:**